 Thai Vegetable Curry

-Thai cooking places emphasis on lightly prepared dishes with intensely flavored ingredients.
-In this vegetable curry, an assortment of vegetables are prepared in a sauce flavored with herbs, curry, peanut butter and coconut.
+Thai dishes are constructed with many layers of flavor and aroma.
+In this vegetable curry, an assortment of vegetables are cooked in a sauce flavored with herbs, curry, peanut butter and coconut.

 4 cloves garlic, finely chopped